 - Four courses in a single language

-- Two years of coursework with a focus on economics, management, modern history (post 18th century), sociology, political science, or an interdisciplinary field related to (a) contemporary global issue(s).
+- Two years of coursework with a focus on economics, management, history, sociology, political science, or an interdisciplinary field related to (a) contemporary global issue(s).

 - At least one co-curricular experience, including study abroad, a volunteer/service project, internship, teaching experience, etc.